 Amplification and detection instrumentation may vary.
 You may need to optimize protocols including the amount of template DNA, cycle number, injection conditions and loading volume for your laboratory instrumentation.
-Testing at Promega shows that 30 cycles work well for 0.5ng of purified DNA templates.
+Testing at Promega shows that 29 cycles work well for 1ng of purified DNA templates.
 In-house validation should be performed.

 - 1. Place the reaction plate or tubes in the thermal cycler. - 2.
-Select and run the recommended protocol below.
+Select and run the recommended protocol, which is provided below and in Figure 1.
+The total cycling time is approximately 1 hour.

-Note: When using the GeneAmp® PCR System 9700, the program must be run with 9600 as the ramp speed.
+- 1. When using the ProFlex® PCR System, use the default ramping mode (no emulation). - 2.
+When using the Veriti® 96-Well Thermal Cycler, set the ramping rate to 100%. - 3.
+When using the GeneAmp® PCR System 9700, the program must be run with Max Mode as the ramp speed.
+This requires a gold-plated silver or silver sample block.
 The ramp speed is set after the thermal cycling run is started.
-When the 'Select Method Options' screen appears, select 9600 for the ramp speed and enter the reaction volume.
+When the 'Select Method Options' screen appears, select Max for the ramp speed and enter the reaction volume.